 Arthur D. Montzka Young Artists

-He will perform with the Kishwaukee Symphony Orchestra on Saturday, March 7, 2015, 7:30 p.m. in the Boutell Memorial Concert Hall of the Northern Illinois University Music Building.
-He will play Cello Concerto No. 1 in Eb Major, Op.
+He performed with the Kishwaukee Symphony Orchestra on Saturday, March 7, 2015, 7:30 p.m. in the Boutell Memorial Concert Hall of the Northern Illinois University Music Building.
+He played Cello Concerto No. 1 in Eb Major, Op.
 107, by Dmitri Shostakovich.

 Nathan Mo is a 16-year-old cellist from Rolling Meadows, Illinois, and is a Fellow at the Music Institute of Chicago Academy, a pre- college training program.
 He has previously studied with Gilda Barston and is currently studying with artist faculty Hans Jorgen Jensen.

 Nathan has won awards in a number of competitions, including first place in the American Protégé International Concerto Competition, where he performed at the Weill Recital Hall at Carnegie Hall in May of 2014.
 In 2013, Nathan performed with the Oistrach Symphony Orchestra as a result of winning the De Paul Concerto Competition.
 Nathan has received first prize from the Society of American Musicians competition, second prize from the Chinese Fine Arts Competition, and honorable mention from the Walgreens National Concerto Competition.
 He was also the finalist at the Chicago Youth Symphony Orchestra Concerto Competition.

 As a member of the Vox String Quartet, he received a silver medal at the Fischoff National Chamber Music Competition in May of 2014.
 The Vox Quartet was also awarded first prize in the overall division in Discover National Chamber Music Competition, and was the first prize winner of the Rembrandt Chamber Players Music Competition.
 Previously as a member of the Giocoso Piano Trio, he has performed in Menahem Pressler's master class.